TessaLacy/Tessa-Lacy/README.md

 - 👋 Hi, I’m @TessaLacy
 - 👀 I'm currently working on a BS in Computer Science
 - 🌱 I’ve just started my coding journey
-- 📫 I'm at tessalacy@gmail.com
+- 📫 You can contact me at tessalacy@gmail.com

 <!---
 TessaLacy/TessaLacy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.